 Handling recovery like a pro.

 When dealing with substance abuse or alcohol addiction, it is important to remember that coping tactics aren’t always what they seem.
 Some are beneficial and will actively aid your recovery from drug abuse.
-Some will feel helpful, but won’t be.
-Some will ultimately leave you worse off than you were to begin with.
+Some will feel helpful, but others won’t.
+Some will ultimately leave you worse off than you were, to begin with.

 Coping Tactics and Recovery

 Drug and alcohol recovery needs as clear a path as possible to succeed.
 With this in mind, we have put together some healthy coping tactics, and some unhealthy coping tactics, all with the aim of helping you come off drugs.
 In general, coping tactics are either helpful in one of two ways.
 They can benefit you physically, and they can benefit you emotionally.
 Unhealthy coping tactics can see us to fall back into the habits we are seeking to avoid.
 We will talk about how you can get rid of unhealthy coping tactics for addiction, a little later on.
 If you are interested, you can read the scientific study into the links between coping strategies and treatment outcomes, here

 .
 First, let’s examine a few healthy coping tactics and look at what makes them positive.